juzailmlwork/jaseci/jac-scale/README.md

   - Only the application's final Docker layer is pushed and pulled
   - Only deployments are updated (databases remain unchanged)

-## Steps followed by jac scale
+## Deployment Process

+When you run `jac scale`, the following steps are executed:

 ### 1. Create JAC Application Docker Image

 - Build the application image from the source directory
 - Tag the image with DockerHub repository

-### 2. Push Docker Image to DockerHub
+### 2. Push Docker Image to DockerHub (Build Mode Only)

 - Authenticate using `DOCKER_USERNAME` and `DOCKER_PASSWORD`
 - Push the image to DockerHub
 - Subsequent pushes are faster since only the final image layer is pushed

-### 3. Deploy application in k8
+### 3. Deploy to Kubernetes

-The plugin automatically:
+- Create or update Kubernetes namespace
+- Deploy Redis and MongoDB (first run only)

-- Creates Kubernetes Deployments for the JAC application
+- Create application deployment
-- Spawns necessary databases (MongoDB, PostgreSQL, Redis) as StatefulSets if requested
-- Configures networking and service exposure
+- Create services and expose via NodePort

 ## Troubleshooting

+### Common Issues

+**Kubernetes cluster not accessible:**
-- Ensure you have proper Kubernetes cluster access configured
+- Ensure Kubernetes is running: `kubectl cluster-info`
+- Check your kubeconfig: `kubectl config view`

+**DockerHub authentication fails:**
-- Verify DockerHub credentials are correct
+- Verify your `DOCKER_USERNAME` and `DOCKER_PASSWORD` are correct
-- Check that the specified namespace exists or will be created
+- Ensure you're using an access token (not password) if 2FA is enabled

+**Namespace doesn't exist:**
+- The plugin creates namespaces automatically
+- If using a custom namespace, ensure proper permissions

+**Database connection issues:**
-- For database connection issues, verify StatefulSets are running: `kubectl get statefulsets -n <namespace>`
+- Verify StatefulSets are running: `kubectl get statefulsets -n <namespace>`
+- Check pod logs: `kubectl logs <pod-name> -n <namespace>`
+- Ensure persistent volumes are bound: `kubectl get pvc -n <namespace>`

+**Application not accessible:**
+- Check service exposure: `kubectl get svc -n <namespace>`
+- Verify NodePort is not blocked by firewall
+- For Minikube, use: `minikube service <service-name> -n <namespace>`

+**Build failures:**
+- Ensure Dockerfile exists in your application directory
+- Check Docker daemon is running
+- Verify sufficient disk space for image building

+### Getting Help

+If you encounter issues:
+1. Check pod status: `kubectl get pods -n <namespace>`
+2. View pod logs: `kubectl logs <pod-name> -n <namespace>`
+3. Describe resources: `kubectl describe <resource-type> <resource-name> -n <namespace>`

-## Future steps
+## Next Steps

-- Caching of [base image](jac_scale/kubernetes/templates/base.Dockerfile) for quick deployment
-- Enable horizontal autoscaling
-- Auto creation of dockerfile using base image if not found
-- Support JWT token in jac scale
-- Current implementation uses parent folder of  file to deploy the jac application.It should be converted to identify only modules required to run jac application
+After successfully running the demo:
+- Explore the FastAPI Swagger documentation at `http://localhost:<port>/docs`
+- Modify the JAC application and redeploy
+- Experiment with different configuration options
+- Try deploying to a production Kubernetes cluster